 “AirTag provides industry-leading privacy and security features and today we are extending new capabilities to Android devices,” an Apple spokesperson said in a statement to CNET.

-The app also asks Android users to contact law enforcers if an unknown AirTag puts an individual’s safety at risk.
+The app also asks Android users to contact law enforcers if an unknown AirTag risks an individual’s safety.

 “Tracker Detect gives Android users the ability to scan for an AirTag or supported Find My enabled item trackers that might be traveling with them without their knowledge.
 We are raising the bar on privacy for our users and the industry, and hope others will follow.”